restlet/restlet.github.io/documentation/user-guide/2.5/introduction/overview.md

 concepts (Resource, Representation, Connector, Component, etc.) and is suitable for both client and server Web applications.

-It supports major Web standards like HTTP, SMTP, XML, JSON, OData, OAuth, RDF, RSS, and Atom.
+It supports major Web standards like HTTP, XML, JSON, OData, RDF, and Atom.

-Many extensions are also available to integrate with Servlet, Spring, Jetty, Simple, JAXB, JAX-RS, JiBX, Velocity, FreeMarker, ThymeLeaf, Jackson, SLF4J, GSON and many more!
+Many extensions are also available to integrate with Servlet, Spring, Jetty, JAXB, Velocity, FreeMarker, ThymeLeaf, Jackson, SLF4J, GSON and more!

 # Community support